Schools For International Education Students

 Secondary schools offer programs from Grade 9 through to Grade 12.
 To receive an Ontario Secondary School Diploma, students need to complete at least thirty (30) credits in secondary school (one credit is normally one course).
 Students planning to attend university can include the required six university/college preparation courses in their senior level of studies in order to meet university entrance requirements.
-More information on graduation requirements can be found on the Ontario Ministry of Education’s web site under High School Diploma Requirements.
+More information on graduation requirements can be found at this link: High School Graduation Requirements

 The Waterloo Catholic District School Board will make every attempt to find a school close to where the student will be living in the Waterloo Region.

 While studying with the Waterloo Catholic District School Board (WCDSB), students must maintain full-time student status by studying at least three WCDSB timetable courses each semester.
 Students cannot take a course outside of WCDSB to obtain a credit unless:

 - That course is not offered in their school;

 - It cannot be accommodated on their timetable;

 - The course is pre-approved by the WCDSB.

 Secondary School Programs

 Many subjects are available in Waterloo Catholic District secondary schools including: